 --For genetic nomenclature, please follow the recommendations of the Human Genome Organisation.
 Approved gene symbols, descriptions, and older aliases can be searched at www.genenames.org.

--To fulfill criteria of the Accreditation Council for CME, each article offering CME credit (ie, Concise Review for Clinicians and Symposium) must adhere to the following standards of practice.
+--To fulfill criteria of the Accreditation Council for CME, each article offering CME credit (ie, Concise Review for Clinicians and selected Thematic Reviews [formerly Symposium]) must adhere to the following standards of practice.